-Do you need to ship your car or truck but feel slightly overwhelmed?
-Our complete guide on how to ship a car overseas breaks down the process.
+Do you need help shipping a car overseas or truck but feel slightly overwhelmed?
+Our complete guide on how to ship your car overseas breaks down the process.

 Except for a handful of destinations, the process is straightforward so don’t worry.

-We’ve also included a few additional suggestions that we propose based on our own experiences over the past 39 years shipping cars internationally, as well common questions and myths that have come up over the years.
+We’ve also included a few additional suggestions that we propose based on our own experiences over the past 40 years of shipping cars internationally, as well common questions and myths that have come up over the years.

 If you are shipping a much larger vehicle, like an RV or motor home, visit our resource on RV shipping preparation.